Insality/druid/README.md

 ## Features

-- **Components** - Provides a extensive set of components, from basic buttons to infinity data lists and rich texts
+- **Components Rich** - Provides a extensive set of components, from basic buttons to infinity data lists and rich texts
-- **Customizable** - You can customize components appearance and behaviour
+- **Customizable** - You can customize components appearance and behaviour with their API and styles
 - **Widgets** - Powerful way to create your own reusable components
 - **Input Handling** - Handles input in a stack-based manner and manage input priority
 - **Event Based** - Uses [Defold Event](https://github.com/Insality/defold-event) for components callbacks and communication between components